Rapporter/pander/README.md

 # Evals

-Sorry, no online documentation ATM.
+Sorry, no online documentation here ATM.
 Please check: `?evals`

+Or head to the CRAN version of the docs at [help.r-enthusiasts.com](http://help.r-enthusiasts.com/library/pander/html/evals.html)

 # ESS